 Emergency Medical Technology, Certificate of Specialization

-This program is designed for individuals that are interested in a career as an Emergency Medical Technician, preparing them for an entry-level position in Emergency Medical Services (EMS).
-Since many EMS services are components of fire departments, it is also important for those pursuing a career as a fire fighter.
+The Emergency Medical Technician Certificate of Specialization is designed for individuals that are interested in continuing a career as a paramedic.
+The program will also prepare students for entry-level positions in Emergency Medical Services (EMS).
+Since many EMS services are components of fire departments, it is also important for those pursuing a career as a firefighter.

 Cost of Attendance.
 For more information on cost of attendance visit MoSCORES.